How to Build a Fanbase as an Independent Artist in 2026

 - Financial commitment (merch, tickets, Patreon, tips) – The behaviour of a “true fan.”

-If I could only track one number for an artist, it would be the response rate to direct outreach.
+The single most important metric?
+Response rate to direct outreach.
 When you send a personal DM or email to someone who engaged with your content, what percentage respond?
 I bet you don’t want to send a message, right?
 But if you did, what percentage do you think would respond?
 The figures we have devised suggest the following:

 – Below 10%: You have an audience, not a fanbase.
 Keep going and see the above about your content.